raspberrypilearning/find-the-bug/en/step_3.md

 --- /task ---

 --- task ---
-Click the green flag to test your project.
+**Test:** Click the green flag to test your project.
 Click on the bug on the start screen and then click on the hidden bug on the Spotlight backdrop.

+When you find the bug the project will go back to the Start screen.
+You'll add more levels to your game later.

 --- /task ---